 Research Interests: work motivation, prosocial helping and giving behaviors, job design and meaningful work, initiative and proactive behaviors, burnout, leadership

-Adam Grant is Wharton's youngest full professor and top-rated teacher.
-He has been recognized as one of HR's most influential international thinkers, BusinessWeek's favorite professors, and the world's top 40 business professors under 40.
+Adam Grant has been recognized as Wharton's youngest tenured professor and top-rated teacher, and one of HR's most influential international thinkers, BusinessWeek's favorite professors, and the world's top 40 business professors under 40.
 He is the author of Give and Take, a New York Times bestselling book that has been translated into 27 languages and has been named one of the best books of 2013 by Amazon, the Financial Times, and the Wall Street Journal-- as well as one Oprah's riveting reads, Harvard Business Review's ideas that shaped management, and the Washington Post's books every leader should read.
 Malcolm Gladwell recently identified Adam as one of his favorite social science writers, calling his work “brilliant."

 Teaching, Speaking, and Consulting

 Adam has been recognized as the single highest-rated professor in the Wharton MBA program three times.
-His speaking and consulting clients include Google, the NFL, Merck, Pixar, Goldman Sachs, the World Economic Forum, the United Nations, the U.S. Department of State, Facebook, Estée Lauder, Apple, MTV, Johnson & Johnson, Microsoft, JP Morgan, Nickelodeon, and the U.S. Air Force, Army, and Navy.
+Adam’s speaking and consulting clients include Google, the NFL, Merck, Goldman Sachs, Pixar, Facebook, Johnson & Johnson, the United Nations, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
 At Wharton, he has been honored with the Excellence in Teaching Award for all of his classes and earned the Goes Above and Beyond the Call of Duty MBA Teaching Award.
 He has designed several experiential learning activities based on The Apprentice in which students have raised over $325,000 for the Make-A-Wish Foundation while developing leadership, influence, networking and collaboration skills.

 Adam has been profiled on the Today Show and in the New York Times magazine cover story, Is giving the secret to getting ahead?
 His studies have been highlighted in books such as Quiet by Susan Cain, Drive and To Sell Is Human by Daniel Pink, Thrive by Arianna Huffington, A Path Appears by Nicholas Kristof and Sheryl WuDunn, and David and Goliath by Gladwell.
-His New York Times op-eds include Raising a Moral Child, which has been shared over 250,000 times on social media, and Speaking While Female with Sheryl Sandberg.
+He is a contributing op-ed writer for the New York Times, where his recent articles include Raising a Moral Child--which has been shared over 300,000 times on social media--and Speaking While Female with Sheryl Sandberg.